 A key factor of growth in the industry has been expansion in new markets and apart from the Middle East and Russia where luxury brands were doing traditionally well, China added a whole new dimension.

-The emergence of China as an economic superpower has led the growth of the middle and upper classes in the country.
+The emergence of China as an economic superpower has led to the growth of the middle and upper classes in the country.
 Their increased spending power has benefited more luxury brands with clothing and apparel obvious winners.

 Fashion Stocks vs Big Tech Stocks